-From 2018 - 2023, no fishing activity targeting Alfonsino was recorded in SEAFO CA. In 2022 a small Alfonsino bycatch has been reported from a research survey in Division B1.
+From 2018 - 2024, no fishing activity targeting Alfonsino was recorded in SEAFO CA. In 2022 a small Alfonsino bycatch has been reported from a research survey in Division B1.
+In 2024, less than 1ton has been reported as bycatch in Divisions C0 and C1 from a commercial vessel.